kojusola/pancakeswap/ReadMe.md

 ##

 poolLength()

 - this external view function returns the length of the [`PoolInfo Array`](#APoolInfo).

 ##

-    add(uint256 _allocPoint, IBEP20 _lpToken, bool _withUpdate)
+add(uint256 \_allocPoint, IBEP20 \_lpToken, bool \_withUpdate)

-- This public function adds a new lp to the pool in the poolInfo array and takes in the following :
+- This public function adds a new lp token to the pool in the poolInfo array and takes in the following :
   - `_allocPoint` => allocPoint of the pool to be added,
   - `_lpToken` => lp token,
   - `_withUpdate` => whether to update all pools or not ( it's a boolean),